Hypostatic union: Oriental Orthodox rejection of Chalcedonian definition

-The Oriental Orthodox Churches, having rejected the Chalcedonian Definition, were known as Miaphysites because they maintain the Cyrilian definition that characterized the incarnate Son as having one nature.
-The Chalcedonian "in two natures" formula (based, at least partially, on Colossians 2:9) was seen as derived from and akin to a Nestorian Christology.
-Contrariwise, the Chalcedonians saw the Oriental Orthodox as tending towards Eutychian Monophysitism.
-However, the Oriental Orthodox persistently specified that they have never believed in the doctrines of Eutyches, that they have always affirmed that Christ's humanity is consubstantial with our own, and they thus prefer the term Miaphysite to be referred to as a reference to Cyrillian Christology, which used the phrase "μία φύσις τοῦ θεοῦ λόγου σεσαρκωμένη", "mía phýsis toû theoû lógou sesarkōménē".
-The term miaphysic means one united nature as opposed to one singular nature (monophysites).
+The Oriental Orthodox Churches, having rejected the Chalcedonian definition, were wrongly labelled as Eutychian Monophysites because they maintain that the incarnate Son has one united theanthropic nature (physis).
+However, Eutyches believed differently that Christ's human nature was lost in the divine, and therefore Christ had one singular nature consubstantial only with the Father, whereas Miaphysites have always affirmed that Christ's humanity is consubstantial with our own.
+Indeed, the term Miaphysite is a reference to Cyrillian Christology, which used the phrase μία φύσις τοῦ θεοῦ λόγου σεσαρκωμένη (mía phýsis toû theoû lógou sesarkōménē) ‘one incarnate nature of God the Word’ (later rejected by the Sixth Ecumentical Council).
 Thus the Miaphysite position maintains that although the nature of Christ is from two, it may only be referred to as one in its incarnate state because the natures always act in unity.

+Likewise, the Chalcedonian "in two natures" formula (based on Colossians 2:9) was wrongly criticised as derived from and akin to a Nestorian Christology.
+Miaphysites also applied this label the Church of the East, which is Dyophysite like the Chalcedonians.

-In 1989 and 1990, leaders from the Eastern Orthodox and Oriental Orthodox churches signed joint statements in an attempt to work towards reunification (for more, see Miaphysitism).
-Likewise the leaders of the Assyrian Church of the East, which venerates Nestorius and Theodore, in 1994 signed a joint agreement with leaders of the Roman Catholic Church acknowledging that their historical differences were over terminology rather than the actual intended meaning.
+In 1989 and 1990, leaders from the Eastern Orthodox and Oriental Orthodox churches signed joint statements in an attempt to work towards reunification.
+Likewise the leaders of the Assyrian Church of the East, which venerates Nestorius and Theodore, in 1994 signed a joint agreement with leaders of the Catholic Church, acknowledging that their historical differences were over terminology rather than the intended meaning.